Android-for-Python/Android-for-Python-Users/README.md

 A recipe generally consists of two parts; a package build, and a package install.

-The recipe api attempts to automate common cases such as Cython or `setup.py`, but likely this will not be sufficient - you will have to dig deeper.
+The recipe API attempts to automate common cases such as Cython or `setup.py`, but likely this will not be sufficient - you will have to dig deeper.

 The [documentation](https://github.com/kivy/python-for-android/blob/develop/doc/source/recipes.rst) provides an overview.
 Your best resource is the [examples](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).